simonsdave/yar/tests/load/README.md

 Creating a Docker Container Host
 --------------------------------

-Using the above instructions we created a Base Docker Container Host as a [Vagrant](http://www.vagrantup.com/) [box](http://docs.vagrantup.com/v2/boxes.html) running [Ubuntu 12.04](http://releases.ubuntu.com/12.04/) and called it docker-container-host.
+Using the above instructions you created a Base Docker Container Host as a [Vagrant](http://www.vagrantup.com/) [box](http://docs.vagrantup.com/v2/boxes.html) running [Ubuntu 12.04](http://releases.ubuntu.com/12.04/) and called it base-docker-container-host.
 This [box](http://docs.vagrantup.com/v2/boxes.html) has
 90% of what we need to run a load test.
 The steps below finish creation of the Docker Container Host.